 So, I did a little research (aka read a couple of online articles and went through a lot of Instagram posts) and decided to book an appointment.
 But nearly two years later, there are a few things I wished I had known before taking the plunge.

-1. They Come Out Darker (Like, Way Darker) Than They Tell You
+1. When You Microblade Your Eyebrows, They'll Come Out Darker (Like, Way Darker) Than They Tell You

 2. It's Not Totally Pain-Free